Where the design community meets.

-Design @ Virta Joined about 3 years ago
+Design @ Virta Joined over 6 years ago

 Congrats Colm!
 Looking forward to trying Plexi out.
 Was digging what I saw of 'Design Tool' in your occasional tweets about it — looked very austere and intuitive.